Teenage Mutant Ninja Turtles: Mutant Mayhem: Sequel

 In July 2023, a month before the film's release, it was announced that a sequel had been greenlit.
 It will feature the Shredder as the main antagonist who was teased at the end of Mutant Mayhem.
 Rowe is set to return as director alongside co-directors Spears and Kassai.
 Point Grey is set to co-produce again with Rogen, Goldberg, Weaver, Josh Fagen, and Ramsay McBean as producers.
-The film was originally set to release in theaters on October 9, 2026, but it was later pushed back to September 17, 2027.
+The film was originally set to release in theaters on October 9, 2026, but it was later pushed back to September 17, 2027, before being moved up to August 13, 2027.
+In December 2025, Rogen and Point Grey Pictures were in discussions with Paramount Skydance to produce a third film in the series.

 Short film

 In May 2025, it was reported that an animated short film, Chrome Alone 2 – Lost in New Jersey would debut at the Annecy International Animation Film Festival in June 2025.
 Set in the universe of Mutant Mayhem, the short was directed by Kent Seki, who served as head of cinematography on the 2023 feature film, and written by Andrew Joustra, who served as the script and recording coordinator on the feature.
-It is set to release in theaters on December 19, 2025, along with screenings of The SpongeBob Movie: Search for SquarePants.
+It was released in theaters on December 19, 2025, along with screenings of The SpongeBob Movie: Search for SquarePants.

 Television series

 Alongside the film sequel announcement in July 2023, a two-season 2D animated television series follow-up for Paramount+ was announced.
 The series, titled Tales of the Teenage Mutant Ninja Turtles, was reported to act as a bridge between Mutant Mayhem and the film sequel.
 Christopher Yost and Alan Wan were announced as executive producers and showrunners, respectively.
 It is a co-production between Nickelodeon Animation and Point Grey.
-It debuted on Paramount+ on August 9, 2024.
+It debuted on Paramount+ on August 9, 2024, and concluded in December 12, 2025 after being cancelled.